Therealchainman/python_docs/README.md

 ```

 Converted it to a python decorator that can be imported from memory.py to be used with any function in python script.

+## range

+range is very useful, it can even be used in bisect functions.
+The strength is that it can be reated in O(1) time compared to a python list because it is a range iterator.
+But range allows O(1) access to elements in the range.